The Imperative of Sustainable Food Production: Nourishing the Planet

 Small-Scale Farming

 Small-scale farming operations often employ sustainable food production methods, such as agroecology and organic farming, to maximize productivity while minimizing environmental impact.
-Smallholder farmers prioritize biodiversity, soil health, and community resilience, practicing traditional knowledge and agroecological techniques passed down through generations.
+Smallholder farmers prioritize biodiversity, soil health, and community resilience, practicing traditional knowledge and agroecological techniques that have been passed down through generations.
 Sustainable small-scale farming contributes to local food security, rural development, and cultural preservation, supporting livelihoods and community resilience.

 Industrial Agriculture